geodask/svelte-reactive-table/sites/docs/src/routes/docs/column-visibility/+page.md

 </div>
 ```

-## How Reactivity Works
+## Automatic Reactivity

-When you change column visibility:
+When column visibility changes:

 1. The table's `columns` array updates automatically to include only visible columns
 2. The `headers` array updates to include only visible column headers
-3. The `rows` and `allRows` properties update their `cells` arrays to reflect the current visibility settings
+3. The `rows` and `allRows` properties update their `cells` arrays to reflect current visibility settings

-Your UI will reflect these changes instantly without any manual synchronization code.
+UI reflects these changes instantly without manual synchronization.

-## Checking Column Visibility State
+## Visibility State Access

-To check if a column is currently visible or to build UI based on visibility:
+Methods for checking and working with visibility state:

 ```js
 // Check if a specific column is visible